• Skip to primary navigation

 What are follicular cysts in dogs?

 Follicular cysts in dogs are masses that form within the hair follicles of your dog’s skin.
 They have a wall lined with epithelial cells (skin cells) and may contain a thin to thick white, yellow, grey, or brown material.
-These benign lumps are non-cancerous, but they do sometimes pop or become inflamed or infected.
+These benign lumps are non-cancerous, but they do sometimes pop open or become inflamed or infected.

 What causes follicular cysts?